Latest Update: Sunday, February 24, 2008

 • Engine number 1785 was one of the few M-6's that received a M-8 "Wagon Top" boiler, as can be seen in this photo.

-We will produce her with two different paint schemes.
+We produced her with two different paint schemes.

 • GPM-1785.2 - Post 1950